waiting times

 Are there any risks?

-It is a safe test.
-There are risks, but they are small and comparable to those of any vigorous exertion.
+This exam is safe.
+There are risks involved but they are slight and comparable to that of any more vigorous effort.

-Ultrasounds are harmless to health, but the medication infused can cause some effects.
-The risks inherent in this test range from more frequent, mild reactions, such as changes in blood pressure, feeling unwell and heart rhythm changes (arrhythmias), to less frequent situations such as allergic reactions.
-Cases of acute myocardial infarction and cardiac arrest have been reported, but these are extremely rare.
-Therefore, as a precaution, medical means are available, as well as equipment to treat any complications.
+Ultrasound is innocuous to one’s health, but the medication administered can cause some side effects.
+The inherent risks range from more frequent reactions, such as blood pressure changes, feeling ill and heart rhythm alterations, including arrhythmias, to less frequent situations such as allergic reactions.
+Cases of acute myocardial infarction and cardiac arrest have been described, but these are extremely rare.
+Therefore, as a precaution, medical assistance is available, including the equipment necessary in the event of any complications.

 How should you prepare for the exam?

-The pharmacological overload echocardiogram requires a 4-hour fasting period beforehand, with a small amount of fluids allowed to take the medication.
+The Pharmacological Stress Echocardiogram requires a 4-hour fasting period beforehand, with a small amount of fluids allowed to take the medication.

 It may be necessary to suspend some medications 1-2 days before the test, such as beta-blockers and calcium antagonists, in order to avoid interference with the medication administered during the test (you will be contacted by our team).